ajdumanhug/security-guide-for-developers/security-checklist.md

 - [ ] Depending on what you are making, limit access to your user databases.
 - [ ] Be polite to bug reporters.
 - [ ] Have your code review done by a fellow developer from a secure coding perspective.
 (More eyes)
 - [ ] In case of a hack or data breach, check previous logs for data access, ask people to change passwords.
 You might require an audit by external agencies depending on where you are incorporated.
-- [ ] Set up [Netflix's Scumblr](https://github.com/Netflix/Scumblr) to hear about talks about your organization on social platforms and Google search.